near/docs/docs/quick_start/easy.md

 The app will open in a new window.

-_Environment: The smart contract for this is deployed to our hosted single-node DevNet while the front end is deployed to our hosted app.near.ai site._
+_Environment: The smart contract for this are deployed to the main TestNet while the front end is deployed to our hosted app.near.ai site._

 **A few notes:**